-1 JRC Technical Report: Guidance on sampling, analysis and data reporting for the monitoring of mineral oil hydrocarbons in food and food contact materials, 2019, ISBN 978-92-76-00172-0
+1 JRC Technical Report: Guidance on sampling, analysis and data reporting for the monitoring of mineral oil hydrocarbons in food and food contact materials, 2019, ISBN 978-92-76-00172-0; LINK

-LAV and Lebensmittelverband: Common MOH-Benchmark levels (UPDATE August 2021) No. Product group Food category (consumer products) 2 MOSH and analogues [mg/kg] C 10 -C 50 MOAH [mg/kg] C {10-C50} Notes on the application Notes on the food groups covered/on products not covered and delimitations/on justifications or other special features (see footnotes, if applicable).
-MOH orientation values are always to be applied in conjunction with the definition described.
+No. Product group Food category (consumer products) 2 MOSH and analogues [mg/kg] MOAH [mg/kg] C 10- C 50 Notes on the application Notes on the food groups covered/on products not covered and delimitations/on justifications or other C 10 -C 50 special features (see footnotes, if applicable) MOH orientation values are always to be applied in conjunction with the definition described.
 1 Vegetable oils and fats (such as rapeseed oil, sunflower oil, soya oil, linseed oil, olive oil and margarines) (excluding oils/fats of tropical plants) 13 n.q.
-3 not for use with oils/fats obtained from tropical plants. (e.g. coconut oil) 5 2 Bread and biscuits, fine pastries, cereal products and cereal-based products, cereals, rice, pasta 6 n.q.
+3 not for use with oils/fats obtained from tropical plants (e.g. coconut oil) 5 2 Bread and biscuits, fine pastries, cereal products and cereal-based products, cereals, rice, pasta 6 n.q.
 4 not to raw commodities or raw doughs 3 Confectionery (sugar confectionery except chewing gum), chocolate and cocoa-based confectionery 9 n.q.
-4 4 Nuts, oilseeds, coconut, peanuts and dried fruit, including mixtures thereof 4 n.q.
+4 4 Nuts, Shell fruits, oilseeds, coconut, peanuts and dried fruit, including mixtures thereof 4 n.q.
 4 5a Desserts (ready-to-eat) and ice cream (except category 5b) 4 n.q.
 4 5b Ice cream with fat-based coatings, glazes and couvertures (whether or not in pieces on / in ice cream, on / in wafers) 10 n.q.
-4 6 Meat, meat preparations and meat products (including sausages) 9 n.q.4 not for firm raw sausages with cheese, with cheese or pepper coatings; not for meat preparations in oil-based marinades.
-7 Fish and fish products (including canned fish in aqueous infusion/own juice) 4 n.q.4 not for canned fish and fish products in oil or oil-based sauces and dips; not for crustaceans and molluscs and products thereof 8 Milk and milk products (such as cream, butter, yoghurt, cheese) including preparations thereof 22 mg/kg milk fat n.q. ^{3/4} assessment is made in all milk products and preparations in relation to the milk fat content 6 ; not for mixed spreadable fat products n.q. - not quantifiable, i.e. contents < limit of quantification (here: LOQ{max} in mg/kg in accordance with the JRC Guidance on sampling, analysis and data reporting for monitoring of mineral oil hydrocarbons in food and food contact materials, Valid as of 2019)
+4 6 Meat, meat preparations and meat products (including sausages) 9 n.q.
+4 not for firm raw sausages with cheese, with cheese or pepper coatings; not for meat preparations in oil-based marinades 7 Fish and fish products (including canned fish in aqueous infusion/own juice) 4 n.q.
+4 not for canned fish and fish products in oil or oil-based sauces and dips; not for crustaceans and molluscs and products thereof 8 Milk and milk products (such as cream, butter, yoghurt, cheese) including preparations thereof 22 mg/kg milk fat n.q. ^{3/4} assessment is made in all milk products and preparations in relation to the milk fat content 6 ; not for mixed spreadable fat products 9a Vegan and vegetarian savory spreads, toppings, cold cuts and similar products (meat, fish and sausage substitutes) 5 n.b. ^{3/4} not for plant based alternatives for milk, cheese and dairy 5 9b Vegan and vegetarian pan products with leanings towards products of animal origin, such as ground meat and ground meat products, burger patties, breaded products 11 n.b. ^{3/4} n.q. - not quantifiable, i.e. contents < limit of quantification (here: LOQ{max} in mg/kg as integrated total MOAH hump (C{10} - C{50}) in accordance with the JRC Guidance on sampling, analysis and data reporting for monitoring of mineral oil hydrocarbons in food and food contact materials, valid as of 2019)

-2 If there are guiding principles for the respective product categories in the German Food Codex (Leitsätze des Deutschen Lebensmittelbuch), the guiding principles form the basis for the designations and properties.
+2 If there are guiding principles for the respective product categories in the German Food Codex (Leitsätze des Deutschen Lebensmittelbuchs), the guiding principles form the basis for the designations and properties.

-3 LOQ{max} for every fraction (cf. JRC Technical Report1) for fats/oils is equivalent to 2 mg/kg
+3 LOQ{max} for total MOAH hump (cf. JRC Technical Report1) for fats/oils is equivalent to 2 mg/kg

-4 LOQ{max} for every fraction (cf. JRC Technical Report1) for low-fat foods < 4% fat is equivalent to 0.5 mg/kg; > 4% fat is equivalent to 1 mg/kg
+4 LOQ{max} for total MOAH hump (cf. JRC Technical Report1) for low-fat foods < 4% fat is equivalent to 0.5 mg/kg; > 4% fat is equivalent to 1 mg/kg

-5 Deferred due to insufficient data (Dec.
-2018)
+5 Deferred due to insufficient data